R&D Tax Reliefs review: Why is the government considering a single scheme?

 As mentioned above, giving more visibility to potential investors is a key consideration for HMRC, because the government is pushing for more investment in the UK.
 When they launched their reform consultation, they said the reform aims to “drive innovation and grow the economy.”

 Separately, the government has conducted research suggesting that the RDEC scheme is more likely to stimulate private research and investment than the SME scheme, simply because the above the line credit offers greater certainty.
-These findings will likely to play a big part in the government’s thinking.

 4) Make it easier for claimants